ImperialCollegeLondon/unit_testing_Cpp/_episodes/l3_03_test_fixture.md

     }
 }

-// Fucntion to calculate the ney salary. void Employee::calcNetSalary()
+// Function to calculate the ney salary. void Employee::calcNetSalary()
 {
     net_salary = base_salary + net_bonus - tax_amount;
 }
 ```
-With this code, we now have the necessary fragments to test our `employee` class.
+With this code, we now have the necessary fragments to test our `Employee` class.
 Let us see this in action.

 ## 3. Unit tests for our employee class without test fixture

-In order to cleary demonstrate why a test fixture would be needed, we first write some tests for our employee class without using a fixture.
+In order to clearly demonstrate why a test fixture would be needed, we first write some tests for our employee class without using a fixture.
 This will help us to understand why does a fixture is useful and how to use it.

 For this subsection, let us assume that we are checking two functionalities of our employee class (for code, please see [1_employeetest.cpp](../code/Chapter3/1_employeetest.cpp)) which are:-